playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 # Form Validation {#form-validation}

-You sit down after adding in form arrays to your share dialog, ready to work on the next task.
+After adding in form arrays to your share dialog, you sit down, ready to work on the next task.
 Suddenly, an email slides in from your issues tracker: Dang it - you missed a requirement.

 Namely, we need to make sure that the user has actually typed in the user's name before moving forward.